NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

  |    E040: Value for distillation vapor temp: -134.00 C is out of range: unit error?
  |    E040: Value for distillation vapor temp: -158.00 C is out of range: unit error?
  |    E040: Value for distillation vapor temp: -188.00 C is out of range: unit error?
- |    W000: Warning: ADIOS2 data had a value for water content, but min and max emulsification constant were blank.
-0.0 has been assumed, but that may not  be correct
  |    W009: Distillation fraction recovered is missing or invalid

 ``AD01670``: HIGH VISCOSITY FUEL OIL